Powell, Ohio

-Powell is a city in the U.S. state of Ohio, located 14 miles (21.5 km) north of the state capital of Columbus.
-The city is located in Delaware County; a frequent placeholder on the List of highest-income counties in the United States, and 35th wealthiest county in the United States in 2020.
-Powell had an estimated population of 13,375 in 2019, up from 11,500 at the 2010 census.
-Founded in the early 1800s, it is now a growing suburb of Columbus.
-Per the U.S. Census Bureau, 73.5% of Powell residents over the age of 25 are college graduates, the median home value is $372,700, and the median household income is $157,149.
-In 2018, the median list price of a home within the City of Powell was $411,173.
+Powell is a city in Delaware County, Ohio, United States, located 14 miles (21.5 km) north of the state capital of Columbus.
+Powell had an estimated population of 14,163 at the 2020 census.
+Founded in the early 1800s, it is now a suburb of Columbus.

 History

 Early history

 Present-day Powell is located on land that was once a vast wilderness sparsely populated by Native Americans including the Huron, Wyandot, Miami, Delaware, Ottawa, Shawnee, Mingo, and Erie people.
 The region was surveyed by French Canadian and European explorers beginning in the 17th century; with Great Britain, France, and the Iroquois League claiming ownership of the land during periods of the 1600s and 1700s.
 By the 18th century, the land became part of that what is historically known as Ohio Country.
 During the American Revolution, the states of Connecticut, New York, Pennsylvania, and Virginia claimed portions of the land during western expansion of the United States.
 The Land Ordinance of 1785 opened up the region to settlement by American pioneers, including veterans of the American Revolutionary War who had received bounty land warrants as compensation for their services.
 In 1787, the region was established as the Northwest Territory.